SvenVw/fdm/.changeset/angry-bees-deny.md

 "@svenvw/fdm-app": patch
 ---

-Switch to use auth from fdm-core instead of seperate implementation
+Switch to using auth from fdm-core instead of a separate implementation